How to test for sand in your horse – sort of.

 These “tests” should be repeated every other day for two weeks.

 - Then, you and your veterinarian can plan an attack.
-Your vet can also use his stethoscope to listen for sand, and sometimes special abdominal radiographs can be done.
+Your vet can also use his stethoscope to listen for sand; sometimes, special abdominal radiographs can be done.
 Listening and x-rays are far more conclusive than poop in a baggie.

 Find the best remedy.